Political Realism in International Relations

 While realists are concerned with relations among states, the focus for critical theorists is social emancipation.
 Despite their differences, critical theory, postmodernism and feminism all take issue with the notion of state sovereignty and envision new political communities that would be less exclusionary vis-à-vis marginal and disenfranchised groups.
 Critical theory argues against state-based exclusion and denies that the interests of a country’s citizens take precedence over those of outsiders.
 It insists that politicians should give as much weight to the interests of foreigners as they give to those of their compatriots and envisions political structures beyond the “fortress” nation-state.
 Postmodernism questions the state’s claim to be a legitimate focus of human loyalties and its right to impose social and political boundaries.
 It supports cultural diversity and stresses the interests of minorities.
 Feminism argues that the realist theory exhibits a masculine bias and advocates the inclusion of woman and alternative values into public life.

-The critical theory and other alternative perspectives, sometimes called “reflectivist,” (Weaver 165) represent a radical departure from the neorealist and neoliberal “rationalist” international relations theories.
+Since critical theories and other alternative theoretical perspectives question the existing status quo, make knowledge dependent on power, and emphasize identity formation and social change, they are not traditional or non-positivist.
+They are sometimes called “reflectivist” or “post-positivist” (Weaver 165) and represent a radical departure from the neorealist and neoliberal “rationalist” or “positivist” international relation theories.
 Constructivists, such as Alexander Wendt, try to build a bridge between these two approaches by on the one hand, taking the present state system and anarchy seriously, and on the other hand, by focusing on the formation of identities and interests.
-Countering neorealist ideas Wendt argues that self-help does not follow logically or casually from the principle of anarchy.
+Countering neorealist ideas, Wendt argues that self-help does not follow logically or casually from the principle of anarchy.
 It is socially constructed.
-Wendt's idea that states' identities and interests are socially constructed has earned his position the label “constructivism”.
+Wendt’s idea that states’ identities and interests are socially constructed has earned his position the label “constructivism”.
 Consequently, in his view, “self-help and power politics are institutions, and not essential features of anarchy.
 Anarchy is what states make of it” (Wendt 1987 395).
 There is no single logic of anarchy but rather several, depending on the roles with which states identify themselves and each other.
 Power and interests are constituted by ideas and norms.
 Wendt claims that neorealism cannot account for change in world politics, but his norm-based constructivism can.

-An unintended and unfortunate consequence of the debate about neorealism is that neorealism and a large part of its critique (with the notable exception of the English School), expressed in abstract scientific and philosophical terms, have made the theory of international politics almost inaccessible to a layperson and have divided the discipline of international relations into incompatible parts.
-Whereas classical realism was a theory aimed at supporting diplomatic practice and provided a guide to be followed by those seeking to understand and deal with potential threats, today's theories, concerned with various grand pictures and projects, are ill-suited to perform this task.
-This is perhaps the main reason why in recent years there has been a renewed interest in classical realism, and particularly in the ideas of Morgenthau.
-Rather than being seen as an obsolete form of pre-scientific realist thought, superseded by neorealist theory, his thinking is now considered to be more complex and of a greater contemporary relevance than was earlier recognized (Williams 2007, 1–9).
+An unintended and unfortunate consequence of the debate about neorealism is that neorealism and a large part of its critique (with the notable exception of the English School) has been expressed in abstract scientific and philosophical terms.
+This has made the theory of international politics almost inaccessible to a layperson and has divided the discipline of international relations into incompatible parts.
+Whereas classical realism was a theory aimed at supporting diplomatic practice and providing a guide to be followed by those seeking to understand and deal with potential threats, today’s theories, concerned with various grand pictures and projects, are ill-suited to perform this task.
+This is perhaps the main reason why there has been a renewed interest in classical realism, and particularly in the ideas of Morgenthau.
+Rather than being seen as an obsolete form of pre-scientific realist thought, superseded by neorealist theory, his thinking is now considered to be more complex and of greater contemporary relevance than was earlier recognized (Williams 2007, 1–9).
 It fits uneasily in the orthodox picture of realism he is usually associated with.

 - Aron, Raymond, 1966.
 Peace and War: A Theory of International Relations, trans.
-Richard Howard and Anette Baker Fox, Garden City, New York: Doubleday.
+Richard Howard and Annette Baker Fox, Garden City, New York: Doubleday.